Walmart is testing grocery delivery robots

 “With the aid of Alphabot, our associates will have more time to focus on service and selling, the two things they often tell us are the most enjoyable part of the job, while the technology handles the more mundane, repeatable tasks,” Walmart wrote.
 “Although this is a small pilot, we expect big things from it.”

 The announcement comes as online grocery sales hit historic highs.
-They’re projected to capture 20 percent of $641 U.S. grocery market by 2025, according to a study by the Food Marketing Institute conducted by Nielsen, at which point they’ll reach $100 billion.
-Already, about 20 percent of shoppers purchase groceries online, and as high as 9 percent purchase them more than once a month.
+They’re projected to capture 20 percent of the $641 billion U.S. grocery market by 2025, according to a study by the Food Marketing Institute conducted by Nielsen.
+Already, about 20 percent of shoppers purchase groceries online, and as many as 9 percent purchase them more than once a month.

 Walmart offers online grocery delivery in 1,800 stores, with plans to expand to 2,000 by the end of this year.

 Alert Innovation isn’t the only startup tapping robotics to tackle the logistical challenges of brick and mortar.
-British supermarket chain Ocado — one of the world’s largest online-only grocery retailers — has engineered a packing system that uses computer vision to transfer goods.
+U.K. supermarket chain Ocado — one of the world’s largest online-only grocery retailers — has engineered a packing system that uses computer vision to transfer goods.
 And Bossa Nova develops robots that autonomously navigate stores and take stock of what’s on shelves.
 (Walmart is one of its customers.)